 Q: What is the exact RERA carpet area?

 A: As per the RERA Act, the net usable floor area of the property plus the internal walls is the exact carpet area.
 The size of external walls, services shafts, exclusive balcony or Verandah area is excluded from the net carpet area.

-Q: How does RERA Act benefit builders?
+Q: How does RERA Act, benefit builders?

 A: As stated in this blog above, the RERA brings transparency to real estate.
 It helps exclude the builders involves in malpractices from the real estate market.
 Instead, genuine builders with RERA approval get support from the market and investors.

-RERA is the historic reform in the real estate sector that gives both builders and buyers protection under the Real Estate (Regulation and Development) Act, 2016.
+RERA is the historic reform in the real estate sector that gives both builders and buyers protection under the Real Estate (Regulation and Development) Act, of 2016.
 A RERA-approved project gives assurances to the investors for timely delivery of the property.
 It empowers the consumer and helps in the redressal of issues related to property disputes.